 What about product suggestions?

 Nothing has changed here – product feature requests and suggestions can still be raised in jira.atlassian.com, and our product management team will continue to monitor and respond to them.
-We really value all the feedback on our products and factor it into our roadmap decisions, even if we don’t have time to personally reply to each comment (or “Happy Birthday” message to your favourite bug).
+We really value all the feedback on our products and factor it into our roadmap decisions, even if we don’t have time to personally reply to each comment (or “Happy Birthday” message to your favorite bug).

 How about ecosystem and API developers?

 These changes do not affect our Ecosystem issue tracker.
-Add-on developers and people building integrations with our REST APIs are most often raising tickets describing specific API issues that need to be reviewed by an engineer, so we have a separate review process for our Ecosystem JIRA projects.
+Add-on developers and people building integrations with our REST APIs are most often raising tickets describing specific API issues that need to be reviewed by an engineer, so we have a separate review process for our Ecosystem Jira projects.

 Thank you for helping us help you

-The product feedback you provide us enables us to continue improving our products, so please continue to track, watch, and vote on your favourite issues on JIRA, and file any new bug reports on support.atlassian.com as you encounter them.
+The product feedback you provide us enables us to continue improving our products, so please continue to track, watch, and vote on your favorite issues on Jira, and file any new bug reports on support.atlassian.com as you encounter them.
 We’ll be reviewing this process to ensure that it does continue to meet our customer needs now and in the future, but please let us know if you have any concerns about this change.